On this page

 This sort of simple segmentation follows really successful segmentation strategies used by big brands.
 Check out this post on increasing customer lifetime value with email segmentation for more details.

-Ever a good example, Amazon takes every chance it can get to make your emails dynamic.
+Ever a good example, Amazon takes every chance it can get to use dynamic content in their emails.
 They watch everything you do and include images, links and offers that are really dynamic.

 15. Don’t quit

-This is the most important email marketing tip you will ever read.
+This is the most important email marketing hack you will ever read.

 Quitting too soon is the #1 reason people fail at content and email marketing.
 You have to stay in the game long enough to earn trust, become a true expert and find a tribe that’s willing to buy, buy and buy again.
 It’s really hard and it can take a long time.
 The hacks listed above will help you get there faster but expect the road to success to be a bumpy one.